-Trusting God during distress can be difficult if he previously failed to live up to our expectations during earlier trials.
-Since God’s ideas and methods are always perfect, faulty expectations are the reason for our dismay.
+Trusting God in times of distress can be difficult if he has previously failed to meet our expectations in earlier trials.
+Since God’s ideas and methods are always perfect, our dismay stems from faulty expectations.

 Walking in harmony with God amid affliction requires us to align our expectations with his intentions.